 There are a multitude of other factors that impact the final turnover ratio.
 Many organizations use Cost of Goods Sold divided by the average cost of inventory to calculate the number of turns.
 Whatever you do to calculate this number, you must use the same formula each period of time for evaluation purposes.

-So what is this formula used for in business?
+What is this formula used for in business?

 This formula is used to evaluate performance of your store to the industry as a whole.
 Do not use the formula to compare your store to another store, even if you own two stores in different parts of town.
 Unless you had the exact same customers, same vendors with same markups etc. you are not comparing apples to apples.
 This is really a wonderful tool to evaluate the sales performance in the company from one period to the next.
 It also will allow you to experiment at times with product lines or shifting trends.
 The sidebar illustrates a real life reason to not rely on the ratio too much.